Dpeta/pesterchum-alt-servers/README.md

 # PESTERCHUM
+Pesterchum is an instant messaging client copying the look and feel of clients from Andrew Hussie's webcomic Homestuck.
 Maintained repository of ghostDunk's Pesterchum.
-Connects to irc.pesterchum.xyz by defaults since the official server shut down (custom servers can be configured in server.json!!).
-Pesterchum is an instant messaging client copying the look and feel of clients from Andrew Hussie's webcomic Homestuck.
+Prompts the user to choose a server at launch (irc.pesterchum.xyz by default).

 This repository builds on (and was mirrored from!) from pesterchum-karxi + Hydrothermal's nickserv fix.